chainofalliance/postchain-client-csharp/README.md

 ## Type mapping

 The following table shows which types map to each [Rell type](https://docs.chromia.com/rell/language-features/types/).
+Values that are `null` will be cast accordingly.

 | Rell        | C#                | Notes                                                                                                       |
 |-------------|-------------------|-------------------------------------------------------------------------------------------------------------|
 | boolean     | bool              |                                                                                                             |